Updated: Jun 25

 Touchless Remote Door Locks and Entry

 Mechanical keys and door locks are a liability – and in today’s world, create an added stress.
 Smart lock control systems and touchless remote door locks allow users to enter into a building – whether it be residential, mulit-family, or commercial – with only their smartphone.
 We’re already seeing increased need for these products and, as people look to limit contact with surfaces, demand for these solutions will continue to grow.
+Doordeck is one example of an innovative company doing big things in the contactless mobile access control space.

 It might seem futuristic, but the future is now.
 In early May, CVS and UPS will begin offering drone-based prescription drug delivery in Florida.
 And several other companies and countries have already launched drone delivery services to transport small but essential goods.
 These services are most likely to be deployed in urban and suburban settings and could pave the way towards the widespread adoption of this delivery method.